uptonking/note4yaoo/spec-format-catalog.md

 - jsx
   - https://facebook.github.io/jsx/
   - Why not Template Literals
+    - ES6 introduces template literals which are intended to be used for embedding DSL in ECMAScript.
     - Template literals work well for long embedded DSLs.
       - Unfortunately the syntax noise is substantial when you exit in and out of embedded arbitrary ECMAScript expressions with identifiers in scope.
     - It would be possible to use template literals as a syntactic entry point and change the semantics inside the template literal to allow embedded scripts that can be evaluated in scope
     - However, this would lead to further divergence.
-Tooling that is built around the assumptions imposed by template literals wouldn't work.
-It would undermine the meaning of template literals.
-It would be necessary to define how JSX behaves within the rest of the ECMAScript grammar within the template literal anyway.
+      - Tooling that is built around the assumptions imposed by template literals wouldn't work.
+      - It would undermine the meaning of template literals.
+      - It would be necessary to define how JSX behaves within the rest of the ECMAScript grammar within the template literal anyway.
     - Therefore it's better to introduce JSX as an entirely new type of PrimaryExpression
   - JXON (lossless JavaScript XML Object Notation) is a generic name by which is defined the representation of JavaScript Objects using XML
     - Unfortunately, balanced braces `{}` do not give great syntactic hints for where an element starts and ends in large trees.